subramanya1997/navigating-umass-amherst-a-handbook-for-international-students/off-campus-housing/housing.md

 ---
 Note: *Waitlist fee / Application fee / Adgency Fee / Other fees

 *This book was created by [Subramanya Nagabhushanaradhya](https://subramanya.ai) with the help of wonderful friends.
-For feedback, errata and suggestions, the author can be reached [linkedin](https://www.linkedin.com/in/nsubramanya). copyright ©2023 Subramanya Nagabhushanaradhya*
+For feedback, errata and suggestions, the author can be reached on [linkedin](https://www.linkedin.com/in/nsubramanya). copyright ©2023 Subramanya Nagabhushanaradhya*